Thousands of arrestees a year are forced into get-out-of-jail-broke cards that are loaded up with deceptive fees.

 He then filed a civil rights action against Sheriff’s Department employees F. Hernandez and Cody Hill pursuant to 42 U.S.C. § 1983.
 The defendants moved for summary judgment, alleging Davis failed to exhaust administrative remedies.
 The magistrate judge recommended dismissal of the case.

 Davis’ complaint argued that jail staff had misled him by telling him there was no second step in the grievance process.
 However, the complaint was not signed under penalty of perjury and thus the magistrate judge did not consider it.
-When Davis filed objections to the magistrate’s report and recommendation, he reasserted the same factual allegations, this time declaring them under penalty of perjury ...
+When Davis filed objections to the magistrate’s report and recommendation, he reasserted the same factual allegations, this time declaring them under penalty of perjury.
+Apparently without ...

 It’s a well-known fact that the United States has around five percent of the world’s population but incarcerates approximately 25% of the world’s prisoners.
 Within that disturbing statistic is Louisiana, which has the highest per capita incarceration rate in the nation – with the U.S. Department of Justice reporting that, based on 2015 data, 776 out of every 100,000 residents in the state were in prison.
 That is substantially higher than Russia’s rate of incarceration (492 per hundred thousand) and China’s (119 per hundred thousand).
 As such, Louisiana is the global leader in imprisonment.

 The average incarceration rate in the U.S., for both state and federal prison populations, was 458 per 100,000 in 2015.
 In the view of most public officials, jails and prisons are a necessary evil.